2022 Japanese House of Councillors election: Results

 The ruling Liberal Democratic Party modestly increased its seats in the chamber.
 Turnout slightly increased compared to the previous election while a new record was set for women elected to the chamber at 28%.

-Parties supportive of constitutional revision (Liberal Democratic Party, Komeito, Nippon Ishin no Kai, and Democratic Party for the People) won a combined total of 93 seats, and maintained the two-thirds majority needed to trigger the parliamentary procedure.
+Parties supportive of constitutional revision (Liberal Democratic Party, Komeito, Japan Innovation Party, and Democratic Party For the People) won a combined total of 93 seats, and maintained the two-thirds majority needed to trigger the parliamentary procedure.
 Sanseito and NHK Party, with three seats combined, are also in favour of rewriting the Constitution.

 The disparity in the value of a vote between prefectural districts in the election ranged up to 3.03 times (with a vote in Kanagawa Prefecture having only one-third the impact of a vote in Fukui Prefecture), leading to nationwide legal challenges.
 The Supreme Court had previously concluded after Upper House elections in 2010 and 2013 that a maximum vote-weight disparity of around 5 times was in a "state of unconstitutionality", with the current disparity coming somewhat close to that number.
 Prefectures have been resistant to combining electoral districts within their boundaries.